SimonTheLeg/dotfiles/Readme.md

 sudo cp -r SimonsCustomKeyboardLayout.bundle /Library/Keyboard\ Layouts
 ```

-Aftewards reboot the Mac and then it should be available under the standard input sources
+Afterwards reboot the Mac and then it should be available under the standard input sources

 ### Nix Setup